 Creamy Cauliflower Puree Potato Salad

-- 1 head of cauliflower, about 2 lbs
+- 1 head cauliflower , about 2 pounds

 - 2 tablespoons butter